Whitegoods Help article

 Samsung introduces AI Energy Mode across its home appliance range, using artificial intelligence to optimise energy use based on usage patterns and peak tariff times.
 The company claims savings of up to 70% on laundry appliance energy consumption in AI Energy Mode compared with standard operation.

-Samsung home appliances in the UK
+How is Samsung positioned in the UK appliance market?

 Samsung is one of the most widely owned appliance brands in the UK, with a strong presence across refrigeration, laundry, cooking, dishwashing, and floor care categories.
 The brand benefits from exceptionally high consumer awareness, driven in part by its dominant position in the UK smartphone and television markets, which gives Samsung a brand familiarity that most dedicated appliance manufacturers cannot match.

 Samsung appliances are positioned across a broad price range, from competitively priced mid-market models to premium Bespoke-series appliances that compete at the upper end of the UK market.
 This breadth of positioning allows Samsung to reach a wider cross-section of UK consumers than brands concentrated in a single market segment.
+The brand’s most direct UK competitor is LG, the other major South Korean appliance brand, with both companies competing closely across washing machines, refrigeration, and dishwashers.

-What home appliances does Samsung make?
+What appliances does Samsung make for the UK?

 Samsung produces a comprehensive range of washing machines, washer-dryers, and tumble dryers for the UK market.
 Key technologies include Auto Dose automatic detergent dispensing, EcoBubble which dissolves detergent in bubbles before the wash for improved low-temperature performance, AI Energy Mode, and the Drum Clean+ self-cleaning function.
 Samsung washing machines are available in freestanding and integrated configurations across a range of drum capacities.